Snapwire: Funding

 About three months after the company's formal launch in March 2014, it had secured a $1.4 million seed round, with investor Sadato Tanaka.
 Other notable users include Alan Meckler, Allen Morgan, Tom Glocer, Safa Rashtchy, Scott Jarus, Chaotic Investments, Roger Fishman, Dave Morgan, Spencer Huang, and Mark Kingdon.
 In August 2015, Snapwire completed a "testing the waters" campaign on equity crowdfunding platform SeedInvest to gauge interest from their users in investing in the company.
 In December 2016 the company successfully raised proceeds under the Title 3 of the Jumpstart Our Business Jobs Act on Startengine, which yielded net proceeds of approximately $168,000.
 In April 2017, the company successfully closed another round of equity crowdfunding of approximately $198,000 on Wefunder.
+In 2018, the company secured another $900K in seed funding from The Band of Angels, Santa Barbara Angel Alliance, Entrada Ventures and other notable angel investors.
+In 2019, the company closed a Series A financing led by Defy Partners.